Why Erling Haaland Will Probably Be A Bust In 2022-23

 Let’s segue to another possible downside regarding the Bundesliga.
 Many players from outside leagues have struggled to adapt immediately to the rigors of the EPL.
 It is not an uncommon phenomenon.
 However, it has been a notorious dumpster fire in recent years for attackers coming over from Germany’s top league.

-Top EPL teams — West Ham, Chelsea, Manchester United and Manchester City — have spared no expense in order to bring over high profile attackers from the Bundesliga in the past three seasons.
-Fans and fantasy managers alike were salivating over the prospects of Sebastian Haller, Kai Havertz, Timo Werner and Jadon Sancho after they had put up huge numbers in Germany, averaging 16 goals and 9 assists the prior season leading up to their transfer.
-However, in every case they turned out to be a massive bust, averaging only 5 goals and 6 assists in their initial campaign for their new EPL team.
+Top EPL teams — West Ham, Chelsea, Man United and Man City — have spared no expense to bring over high profile attackers from the Bundesliga in the past three seasons.
+Fans and fantasy managers alike were salivating over the prospects of Sebastian Haller, Kai Havertz, Timo Werner and Jadon Sancho after they had put up huge numbers in Germany, averaging 16 goals plus 9 assists the prior season leading up to their transfer.
+However, in every case they turned out to be a massive bust, averaging only five goals plus six assists in their initial campaign for their new EPL team.

 Production Falloff by Recent Bundesliga to EPL Attacking Transfers